aiven/devportal/docs/platform/howto/aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Login AWS console.
 On the upper right corner, you will see your AWS
 account ID and IAM user name.
-You will need these information later.
+You will need this information later.

 .. image:: /images/platform/howto/5858370-aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console_image5.png